angr/angr-doc/docs/states.md

 ### The globals plugin

-`state.globals` is an extremely simple plugin: it implements the interface of a standard python dict, allowing you to store arbitrary data on a state.
+`state.globals` is an extremely simple plugin: it implements the interface of a standard Python dict, allowing you to store arbitrary data on a state.

 ### The history plugin